-We've been trying to eat a little more clean since January 2, 2014.
-Eating vegan IS clean you're thinking.
-But John and I wanted to go a bit further and eliminate un-natural sugars, alcohol (just for a bit), and wheat.
-So far so good, but this raw apple crumble has really saved our cravings.
-It’s so healthy you could eat it for breakfast!
+I’ve been trying to eat a little more clean since January 2, 2014.
+You might be thinking, “but eating vegan IS clean?!”, but I wanted to go a bit further and eliminate un-natural sugars, alcohol (just for a bit), and wheat.
+So far so good, but this raw apple crumble has really saved my cravings.
+It’s so healthy, you could eat it for breakfast!

-** In this recipe I used a very amazing raw product called Jem Specialty Nut Butter.
-I highly recommend using it and eating it all the time.
-But incase you can’t get it or don’t want to order it online, there’s a modification that will work just fine!
+In this recipe, I used a very amazing raw product called Jem Specialty Nut Butter.
+I highly recommend using it and eating it all the time!
+But incase you can’t get it or don’t want to order it online, there’s a modification that will work just fine listed in the recipe.

-Or substitute 1 1/2 tsp red maca powder + 3 tbsp raw almond butter
+- or substitute 1 1/2 tsp red maca powder + 3 tbsp almond butter

 cashew cream topping (optional)

-1/2 tsp raw vanilla extract or vanilla bean
+- 1/2 tsp raw vanilla extract (or vanilla bean paste or vanilla powder)

 I always have cashew cream on hand, which is just blended cashews and water.
-You can add sweet or savoury additions to make whatever sauce or topping you like.
+You can add sweet or savory additions to make whatever sauce or topping you like.
 This is a nice addition to the apple crumble though.
-Blend all these ingredients together and you can store it in the fridge if you make it ahead of time.
+Blend all these ingredients together in a high-powered blender and you can store it in the fridge if you make it ahead of time.